 If one of these virtual seminars is held after each lecture (in addition to normal face-to-face seminars), it can significantly deepen students’ learning from the lecture and make them feel that they have an opportunity to contribute.

 If you have time, you can post edited ‘highlights’ from the seminar.
 Failing this, you can simply leave the contributions on the site for students to revisit in their own time.

 You could encourage students to contact you if they have queries about the lecture.
-If you do not want to answer the same question over and over again, then you could again use a discussion board with a ‘frequently asked questions’ (FAQ) section.
-Once you have answered a question once and posted the answer, then you will not answer it again.
+If you do not want to answer the same question over and over again, then you could again use a discussion board or Facebook page with a ‘frequently asked questions’ (FAQ) section.
+Once you have answered a question and posted the answer, then you will not answer the same question again, even if asked by a different student.
 The students would be expected to consult the FAQ section to check that any question they ask you has not already been answered.
 This can save you a lot of time and is very useful for encouraging a culture of self-help in learning, rather than students simply expecting ‘to be told’.
 An FAQ section could be substituted for half of your office hours and you could dedicate the released time to answering the online questions.

 Top Tip 10: Encourage students to answer questions posed by other students after the lecture on a discussion board.
 You need only intervene if the students were not working their way to the 'right' answers.
 This is a mechanism for encouraging self-help.

 Rather than merely expecting students to follow-up the lecture by reading or working through questions, you could assign them work to do.
 If you are not assessing this assigned work, whether summatively or purely formatively, you will need to provide incentives to encourage students to complete this work.